 Piazza Ducale & bicycle |

-Finally we head into Piemont, one of our favorite parts of Italy.
-We first reach Asti.
-It was market day, but now in the evening we can easily park at the Piazza Campo del Palio (44.897116, 8.208902).
+Finally, we headed into Piemont, one of our favourite parts of Italy.
+We first reached Asti.
+It had been market day, but now in the evening, we could easily park at the Piazza Campo del Palio (44.897116, 8.208902).

-It is dark and rainy again, but a recommended restaurant is just around the corner.
-We haven’t needed our umbrella as much as in Italy up to now.
-This time we think about our offended stomachs and don’t order too much.
+It was dark and rainy again, but a recommended restaurant was just around the corner.
+We didn’t need our umbrella as much as in Italy up to now.
+This time, we considered our offended stomachs and didn’t order too much.
 A lesson we learned the last days.

-The next day it is sunny and we walk through town and even enjoy a coffee outside.
+The next day it was sunny, and we walked through town and even could enjoy a coffee outside.

 |